 - Data as Ecology: addressing questions of public urban data

 - Art Everyday: foregrounding aspects of advocacy, civic purpose, and social life in art-making and curating at museums and beyond

-Featured performances by local musicians and performing artists will occur throughout the day, curated by Junebug Productions’ Homecoming Project, a community-based storytelling performance series maintaining the relationship between culture and social change in New Orleans.
+Featured performances by local musicians and performing artists occured throughout the day, curated by Junebug Productions’ Homecoming Project, a community-based storytelling performance series maintaining the relationship between culture and social change in New Orleans.

-IdeasCity Fellows’ projects will occupy and transform the grounds and Great Hall of the Bell ArtSpace Campus in Tremé— the oldest surviving Black community in the United States.
+IdeasCity Fellows’ projects occupied and transform the grounds and Great Hall of the Bell ArtSpace Campus in Tremé— the oldest surviving Black community in the United States.